-By 1885, 354 Beacon was the home of attorney William Warren Vaughan and his wife, Ellen Twisleton (Parkman) Vaughan.
-In 1884. they lived at 3 Brimmer.
-They also maintained a summer home in North East Harbor, Maine.
+On March 27, 1885, 354 Beacon was purchased from Charles Morss by attorney William Warren Vaughan, He and his wife, Ellen Twisleton (Parkman) Vaughan, made it their home.
+They previously had lived at 3 Brimmer.
+They also maintained a home in North East Harbor, Maine.

-During the 1899-1900 winter season, they were living elsewhere and 354 Beacon was the home of Robert Swain Peabody and his wife, Annie (Putnam) Peabody.
+During the 1899-1900 winter season, the Vaughans were living elsewhere and 354 Beacon was the home of Robert Swain Peabody and his wife, Annie (Putnam) Peabody.
 They also maintained a home in Marblehead.
 He was an architect; his firm, Peabody and Stearns, was one of the foremost architectural firms in Boston and designed a number of homes in the Back Bay.
-Earlier in 1899 they had lived with Annie Putnam’s sister, Ellen Putnam, at 355 Marlborough.
-The Peabodys had moved by 1901 and were living at 22 Fenway by 1902, and 354 Beacon was once again the Vaughans’ home.
+Earlier in 1899 they had lived with Annie Peabody’s sister, Ellen Putnam, at 355 Marlborough.
+The Peabodys had moved from by 1901 and were living at 22 Fenway by 1902, and 354 Beacon was once again the Vaughans’ home.

 In 1936, 354 Beacon became the home of Frederick A. Marsden, a retired physician, who operated it as a lodging house.
 Earlier that year, he had lived at 22 Marlborough.
 He had moved to 290 Marlborough by mid-1937.

-By April of 1937, 354 Beacon was owned by Mrs. Sylvia (Levy) Sundland, former wife of Dore Sundland.
+On April 29, 1937, 354 Beacon was acquired from William Vaughan by Sylvia (Levy) Sundland, the former wife of Dore Sundland.
+She lived in Brighton.

-In April of 1937, she filed for (and subsequently received) permission to convert the property from a single-family dwelling into ten apartments.
+That same month, she filed for (and subsequently received) permission to convert the property from a single-family dwelling into ten apartments.
 She also was the owner of 371 Beacon, across the street, which she also converted into apartments in 1937.
 Both remodeling projects were designed by architect Herman L. Feer.
-She is shown as the owner of both 354 Beacon (as Sylvia F. Sunderland) and 371 Beacon (as Sylvia L. Sunderland) on the 1938 Bromley map.

-In July of 1980, the Commonwealth Group converted 354 Beacon into ten condominium units, the 354 Beacon Street Condominium.
+On July 14, 1980, the Commonwealth Group converted the property into ten condominium units, the 354 Beacon Street Condominium.